Shakeelkhuhro/Shakeel-Khuhro-Portfolio/README.md

 ## Installation

-Navigate to the project directory: cd your-portfolio
+Navigate to the project directory: cd my-portfolio

 Install the required dependencies: npm install

 # Usage

-To run the portfolio website on your local machine, perform the following steps:
+To run the portfolio website on my local machine, perform the following steps:

-Start the development server:
+Start the development server: <br>
 npm start

-Open your web browser and visit http://localhost:3000 to view the portfolio website.
+Open my web browser and visit http://localhost:3000 to view the portfolio website.

 # Components